 Impairs Mental Health

-Candida is a primary cause of anxiety, depression, ADHD, and other mental health conditions.
+Candida can be a primary cause of anxiety, depression, ADHD, and other mental health conditions.
+It can play a role in more serious mental health issues like schizophrenia, psychosis, and bipolar disorder.
 The toxins released by Candida can impair neurotransmitter production and/or function, disrupt brain chemistry, and lead to profound changes in thought, emotion, mood, and behavior.

 Candida Generates Opiates